mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

   - Requires determining the device's CPU ID, which will need to work with all supported MRS products
 - Store the new token in the config file

+##### 3.2.1.2 Data File Uploads

+Devices can upload data files of various types to Spoke.Zone using the process documented [here](https://docs.spoke.zone/developers/device-integration/data-file-uploads/).

+This process is somewhat complicated, simply because of the asynchronous back-and-forth that goes on between the device and Spoke.Zone.
+Because of this, the SDK's Spoke.Zone client will aim to abstract as much of the process as possible to make things simpler for applications.

+The client will include code that handles all of the sequential API requests and processing of responses required for the data file upload process.
+Its API will only require applications to specify the path of the file to be uploaded and then do the rest of the work with no more input from the app.

+Applications will be able to dynamically configure the following:

+- Delay time between upload attempts
+- Number of attempts to make for each file before failing and moving to another file

+The client will provide status updates to applications; specifically, it will provide detailed error information if an error is encountered.

+##### 3.2.1.3 OTA Release Downloads

+Devices can fetch OTA releases from Spoke.Zone using the process documented [here](https://docs.spoke.zone/developers/device-integration/ota-file-downloads/).

+The client will take care of most of the process.
+Its API will provide simple methods to fetch the list of available OTA files; programmatically review the response to choose the desired release; and download the binary file associated with the release from Spoke.Zone.

+Applications will be able to filter the available releases list using the options documented [here](https://api.spoke.zone/api-docs/#/ota-files/getOtaFiles).

+Downloading an OTA release binary from Spoke.Zone will likely take longer than an average API request; to mitigate the effects of this, binaries will be downloaded in a separate worker thread.

+#### 3.2.2 MQTT Connectivity

+The SDK will implement an MQTT client using the [`mosquitto`](https://mosquitto.org/api/files/mosquitto-h.html) library.

+Necessary features:

+- Simple API for applications to connect, disconnect, and reconnect the client
+- Simple but comprehensive configuration of the client: host, port, keepalive, username/password, etc
+- Simple API for publishing MQTT messages
+  - Only require QOS of `0` for now, but higher levels may be supported in the future
+- Ability for apps to monitor the current status of the client
+  - Apps will be able to dynamically receive status updates via Qt signal-slot connections
+- Simple API for listening to a specific MQTT command or set of commands

+The MQTT implementation must support both statically and dynamically linked `mosquitto` libraries according to the environment defined in the [build system](#build-system).

 #### 3.2.3 Alerts

 The client will provide full support for the [Spoke.Zone alerts feature](https://docs.spoke.zone/reference/alert/).